top of page

 Paper Wireframing 2

-After our Usability Study we went back to the drawing board to come up with designs that addresses these pain points
+After our Usability Study, I went back to the drawing board to come up with designs that addresses these pain points.

 Key Designs & Iterations